rust-lang/book/nostarch/chapter17.md

 To consume the old state, the `request_review` method needs to take ownership of the state value.
-This is where the `Option` in the `state` field of `Post` comes in: we call the `take` method to take the `Some` value out of the `state` field and leave a `None` in its place, because Rust doesn’t let us have unpopulated fields in structs [2].
+This is where the `Option` in the `state` field of `Post` comes in: we call the `take` method to take the `Some` value out of the `state` field and leave a `None` in its place because Rust doesn’t let us have unpopulated fields in structs [2].
 This lets us move the `state` value out of `Post` rather than borrowing it.
 Then we’ll set the post’s `state` value to the result of this operation.